Ishiba reiterates need for nuclear deterrence despite group's Nobel Prize

-A day after the Nobel Peace Prize was awarded to a grassroots group of Hiroshima and Nagasaki survivors pushing for a nuclear weapons ban, Prime Minister Shigeru Ishiba on Saturday reiterated his view that nuclear deterrence is needed in an increasingly fraught security environment.
+Just days after the Nobel Peace Prize was awarded to a grassroots group of Hiroshima and Nagasaki atomic bomb survivors pushing for the abolition of nuclear arms, Prime Minister Shigeru Ishiba has signaled that his government will “seriously consider” participating as an observer in a conference of signatories to a U.N. treaty that bans the destructive weapons.

-“I want to make sure that something like (the Hiroshima or Nagasaki bombings) never happens again,” Ishiba said in response to a question about nuclear abolition, during a debate with other party leaders in the run-up to the Oct.
+Speaking on an NHK television program Sunday featuring other major party leaders, the prime minister appeared more open to the possibility of Japan participating in the U.N.
+Treaty on the Prohibition of Nuclear Weapons than he had during a debate a day earlier in the run-up to an Oct.
 27 Lower House election.

-But, pointing to the Russian invasion of Ukraine — which gave up its nuclear weapons after the dissolution of the Soviet Union — he stressed the importance of the U.S. nuclear umbrella for Japan’s security.
+Japan, the sole country to be attacked with nuclear weapons, has faced criticism for not participating in some form in the treaty.

 With your current subscription plan you can comment on stories.
 However, before writing your first comment, please create a display name in the Profile section of your subscriber account page.